equill/syscat/README.md

 - enable users to record whatever information they _do_ have on hand, and evolve the picture as new information comes to hand
     - e.g, you can assign an IP address to a host, then move it to the correct interface, then assign that interface to a routing instance, without losing any information, including any incoming links from other things.
 - enforce as little policy or dogma as possible
-    - _I_ might judge how you laid out your network, but Syscat doesn't.
+- most networks interact with other networks in some way; enable modelling that with multiple organisations
-- most networks interact with other networks in some way; enable modelling that with multiple organisations, multiple ASes and multiple VRF-groups within each organisation.
+- production networks in midsize and greater organisations have multiple ASes and multiple VRF groups.
+Model those, too.
 - API-first implementation, because
     - automation is increasingly crucial in network management.
 An API-first design means that anything you can do with the GUI (when one is eventually added) can be done by a script.
     - no one GUI design suits everybody.
 An API-first design means you can build your own on top, if the included one doesn't suit, or if you're fed up waiting for me to build it.
 - some things only make sense in the context of other things, e.g. interfaces only exist in the context of a device.
-The schema reflects this.
+These can be created as "dependent" resources, with relationships that denote which kinds of things they depend on.

 ## Architecture